-I joined King’s in January 2014 after finishing a DPhil on modernist fiction, neurology and the philosophy of mind at St John’s College, Oxford, where I also studied for my undergraduate and postgraduate degrees.
+I joined King’s in 2014 after completing a DPhil on modernist fiction, neurology and philosophy of mind at St John’s College, Oxford, where I also studied for my undergraduate and postgraduate degrees.

 Research Interests and PhD Supervision